nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 -------------------------
 <a name="QuantitiesAndUnits"></a>
-## 6&ensp;Quantities and Units
+## 6&ensp;Quantities and Units (Zhia Yang)

 In order to keep track of ingredients correctly, ChopChop needs to know about their amounts.
 Currently, there are 3 'kinds' of units supported; volume, mass (weight), and counts.
-These are the supported units specifically:
+Specifically, these are the supported units:

 - `ml`, `mL` — millilitres
 - `l`, `L` — litres (1000 ml)